gslakes/formal-consent-theory/README.md

 should allow basic exploration of the system without needing to install a prover.

-For more in-depth/protracted use, installation of either Prover9 or E prover and the use of the test runners is highly recommended, as this is a far more convient way to test any trial modifications you may wish to make.
+For more in-depth/protracted use, installation of either Prover9, E prover, or Z3, and the use of the test runners is highly recommended, as this is a far more convenient way to test any trial modifications you may wish to make.
 (This also avoids taxing the resources of the generous people running System on TPTP.)

 Please see the documentation at the start of either test runner for further installation and use instructions.